QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 While the ``A`` matrix was important to be kept in memory for direct methods, Krylov methods such as GMRES are build on matrix-vector products, i.e. :math:`A x` for iterations on the :math:`x`.

-This product can be implemented directly for a given :math:`x` vector, where we think of the :math:`A` as a linear operator rather than
+This product can be written directly for a given :math:`x`,

 .. math::